docker/labs/beginner/chapters/webapps.md

 ## 2.0 Webapps with Docker
 Great!
-So you have now looked at `docker run`, played with a docker container and also got a hang of some terminology.
+So you have now looked at `docker run`, played with a docker container and also got the hang of some terminology.
 Armed with all this knowledge, you are now ready to get to the real-stuff i.e. deploying web applications with Docker.

 ### 2.1 Static Sites
-_Code for this section is in this repo in the [static-site directory](https://github.com/docker/labs/tree/master/beginner/static-site)_
+>**Note:** Code for this section is in this repo in the [static-site directory](https://github.com/docker/labs/tree/master/beginner/static-site).

 Let's start by taking baby-steps.
-The first thing we're going to look at is how you can run a dead-simple static website.
-You're going to pull a docker image from the docker hub, run the container and see how easy it so to set up a webserver.
+First, we'll use Docker to run a dead-simple static website.
+You're going to pull a Docker image from the Docker Hub, run the container and see how easy it is to set up a web server.

 The image that you are going to use is a single-page website that was already created for this demo and is available on the Docker Hub as [`seqvence/static-site`](https://hub.docker.com/r/seqvence/static-site/).
 You can download and run the image directly in one go using `docker run`.

 ```
 $ docker run seqvence/static-site
 ```
-Since the image doesn't exist on your Docker host, the Docker daemon will first fetch the image from the registry and then run the image.
+Since the image doesn't exist on your Docker host, the Docker daemon first fetches the image from the registry and then runs the image.

-Okay, now that the server is running, do you see the website?
-What port is it running on?
-And more importantly, how do you access the container directly from our host machine?
+* Okay, now that the server is running, do you see the website?
+* What port is it running on?
+* And more importantly, how do you access the container directly from our host machine?

-In this case, the client didn't tell the Docker Engine to publish any of the ports so you need to re-run the `docker run` command.
+In this case, the client didn't tell the Docker Engine to publish any of the ports, so you need to re-run the `docker run` command.
 We'll take the oportunity to publish ports and pass your name to the container to customize the message displayed.
 While we are at it, you should also find a way so that our terminal is not attached to the running container.
 So that you can happily close your terminal and keep the container running.
 This is called the **detached** mode.

 Before we look at the **detached** mode, we should first find out a way to stop the container that you have just launched.